IT'S TIME to get spooky.

 Native to Galway, the Macnas parade showcases some of Ireland's best theatrical and artistic talent, with massive, spooky puppets parading down the narrow ancient streets of Galway City.

-With a new theme and bigger celebrations with each passing year, the Macnas parade will be sorely missed this October-- but you can always check out our coverage of last year's parade.
+With a new theme and bigger celebrations with each passing year, the Macnas parade is always a highlight to put into the calendar.

 4 Watching the birds

 You know summer is truly at its end when you see the migratory birds getting ready to say goodbye.
 The hundreds of swallows lining up on the telephone wires every evening is one of those things that encapsulates Autumn-- and while there's always a small pang of sadness when they leave, watching them take off all at once is truly something special.

 We're a nation of storytellers, whether we're exaggerating a tale in the pub or making things up to mess with our younger family members-- and as the calendar creeps closer to Halloween, all the spooky folktales tend to emerge.
 Best told around a bonfire.

 We all love being able to turn off the heating as the summer warmth reaches it's peak, but there's nothing more satisfying than a lit fire in a grate.
 The scent of the burning turf, popping branches and dancing flames, while the wind blows outside and you're safe and warm inside.
 Unreal.